byu-dml/d3m-experimenter/README.md

 # Getting Started
 ### Repositories ###
 * Clone the Experimenter Repo from [here](https://github.com/byu-dml/d3m-experimenter)
-* Copy the config_example to config and add the information for username, password, and mongodb db information.
 * Note that the directories used for these repositories will be the ones used in the docker-compose volumes

 ### docker-compose